 The downside of new legislation passed in 2015 - the new Code of Civil Procedure and Law No. 13,129/2015 - is that this was a missed opportunity to correct at least two distortions.
-With regard to the Code of Civil Procedure, the rule pursuant to which the defendant to a lawsuit must present its jurisdictional defences (such as the existence of an arbitration agreement binding upon the claimant) simultaneously with - and not prior to - filing its defence on the merits was maintained, which means that the defendant will still have to incur costs with attorneys twice and the claimant will have access to the defendant's arguments before arbitration has even started.
-As for Law No. 13,129/2015, language contained in the bill allowing companies to arbitrate employment disputes against the companies' top management was eventually vetoed by the President; Brazilian labour and employment courts are very protective of workers for historical reasons related to the low qualification and instruction of the average worker and it seems unfair to us that individuals as sophisticated as executive officers can benefit from that level of protection as well.
+As for the Code of Civil Procedure, the rule pursuant to which the defendant to a lawsuit must present its jurisdictional defences (such as the existence of an arbitration agreement binding upon claimant) simultaneously with - and not prior to - filing its defence on the merits was maintained; this means that such defendant will still have to incur costs with attorneys twice and claimant will have access to the defendant's arguments before arbitration has even started.
+As for Law No. 13,129/2015, language contained in the bill allowing companies to arbitrate their employment disputes against its top management was eventually vetoed by the President; Brazilian labour and employment courts are very protective of workers for historical reasons related to the low qualification and instruction of the average workman and it seems unfair to us that individuals as sophisticated as executive officers can benefit from that protectiveness as well.